ULEZ – The Ultimate Guide

-The aim of the world’s first Ultra Low Emission Zone (ULEZ) is to reduce pollution and improve air quality in London by introducing a charge for vehicles which don’t meet new exhaust emission standards.
+The aim of the world’s first Ultra Low Emission Zone (ULEZ) was to reduce pollution and improve air quality in London by introducing a charge for vehicles that don’t meet new exhaust emission standards.

 It was announced in 2014 by the former Mayor of London Boris Johnson.
 And came into force on 8th April 2019.

-It was originally planned to be introduced in September 2020, but has been brought forward by current Mayor Sadiq Kahn.
-And plans to extend the boundary of the ULEZ have also been outlined for 2021.
+It was originally planned to be introduced in September 2020 but has been brought forward by current Mayor Sadiq Kahn.
+In October 2021, the boundaries of ULEZ will extend.

 Initially, the ULEZ area will be the same as the current Congestion Charge zone across central London.